 Because the United States is a pay-as-you-earn country, you must pay your taxes as you earn money.
 Since you aren’t working for someone, you must pay quarterly estimated taxes.
 Like when your employer pays taxes on your behalf, you’ll square up with the IRS when you file your taxes.
 If you overpaid, you’ll receive a refund, and if you underpaid, you’ll owe the difference.

-Is Uber Driver Compensation Worth It?
+Is Driving for Uber Worth It?
+(Driver Compensation)

 The biggest question is, does Uber pay enough to make it worth it?
 Since you’re an independent contractor, many of the expenses fall on your shoulders, not to mention the time you put in to work the gig.